jessepav/libgdx-wiki-old/A-simple-game.md

       if(TimeUtils.nanoTime() - lastDropTime > 1000000000) spawnRaindrop();

       // move the raindrops, remove any that are beneath the bottom edge of
       // the screen or that hit the bucket.
-In the later case we play back
+In the latter case we play back
       // a sound effect as well.
       Iterator<Rectangle> iter = raindrops.iterator();
       while(iter.hasNext()) {